 This family includes the M2 and CR1 instance types and is optimized for memory-intensive applications.
 Memory-optimized instances use Intel Xeon processors and have the lowest cost per GiB of RAM among Amazon EC2 instance types.
 We recommend memory-optimized instances for many database applications, for memcached and other distributed caches, and larger deployments of enterprise applications like SAP and Microsoft SharePoint.
 CR1 instances are the latest generation of memory-optimized instances and provide even more memory (244 GiB), run on faster CPUs (Intel Xeon E5-2670 with NUMA support) compared to M2 instances, and support cluster networking for bandwidth intensive applications.
 M2 instances are available in smaller sizes, and are an excellent option for many memory-bound applications.

-This family includes the HI1 and HS1 instance types, and provides you with Intel Xeon processors and direct-attached storage options optimized for applications with specific disk I/O and storage capacity requirements.
-Currently, there are two types of storage-optimized instances.
-HI1 instances provide very fast SSD-backed instance storage capable of supporting over 120,000 random read IOPS, and are optimized for very high random I/O performance and low cost per IOPS.
+This family includes the High Storage Instances, HS1 and High I/O Instances, I2 and HI1.
+These instances provide you with Intel Xeon processors and direct-attached storage options optimized for applications with specific storage capacity and random I/O requirements.
 HS1 instances are optimized for very high storage density, low storage cost, and high sequential I/O performance.
-We recommend using HI1 instances for NoSQL databases like Cassandra and MongoDB which benefit from very high random I/O performance and the low request latency of direct-attached SSDs.
-HI1 instances are also an excellent choice for transactional systems that can manage their own resiliency.
+I2 and HI1 instances provide very fast SSD-backed instance storage optimized for very high random I/O performance, and provide high IOPS at a low cost.
+We recommend using I2 and HI1 instances for NoSQL databases like Cassandra and MongoDB which benefit from very high random I/O performance and the low request latency of direct-attached SSDs, and are an excellent choice for transactional systems that can manage their own resiliency.

-HS1 instances provide you with 48 TB of storage capacity across 24 hard disk drives, high network performance, faster CPU performance (Intel Xeon E5-2650), and offer throughput performance of up to 2.6 GBps.
-We recommend HS1 instances for customers running large-scale data warehouses or parallel file systems.
-For instance, if you are running an always-on Hadoop cluster with 100s of terabytes of data, you should choose HS1 instances.
+HS1 instances provide you with 48 TB of storage capacity across 24 hard disk drives, high network performance, fast CPU performance (Intel Xeon E5-2650), and offer throughput performance of up to 2.6 GB per second.
+We recommend HS1 instances for customers running large-scale data warehouses or parallel file systems such as an always-on Hadoop cluster with 100s of terabytes of data.